 The following paragraphs provide an overview of the theoretical framework for (and the practical applications of) the Scholar Baller® Curriculum.
 You can click here for a more detailed discussion of the Scholar Baller® Curriculum authored by the Scholar Baller® Leadership Team.

-We must ask why culture has not been embraced and mainstreamed in all public schools and institutions of high learning.
+Why has culture not been embraced and mainstreamed in all public schools and institutions of higher learning?